South Kivu: Second Congo War

 On August 6, 1998, factions of the ANC/RPA/FAB perpetrated a massacre, claiming the lives of numerous civilians in Uvira, in South Kivu.
 As civilians sought shelter or attempted to flee the combat zone, they fell victim to the FAC in confrontations, resulting in hundreds of fatalities.
 Moreover, on the same day, members of the ANC, the armed wing of the RCD rebel, killed 13 people, including the chief of the Kiringye area, in the village of Lwiburule in South Kivu.
 Another massacre unfolded as elements of the ANC/RPA claimed the lives of 15 individuals in the vicinity of Kivovo, Kigongo, and Kalungwe, all situated in South Kivu.
 The victims suffered from dagger wounds or were shot near the primary port in Kalundu and at the facilities of SEP Congo.
 On August 24, 1998, RCD forces and Rwandan soldiers unleashed a massacre in Kasika and neighboring villages in South Kivu, resulting in the deaths of more than 1,000 people, as reported by the United Nations Mapping Report.
 The majority of the recovered bodies, predominantly women and children, were discovered on the 60-kilometer journey from Kilungutwe village to Kasika.
 Prior to their murders, the women were subjected to rape followed by brutal disembowelment using daggers.
 From December 30, 1998, to January 2, 1999, RCD forces committed another massacre, claiming the lives of over 800 civilians, primarily belonging to the Babembe community, in the small village of Makobola in South Kivu.
 Many victims endured machete attacks or were shot at close range, while others met their demise through burning or drowning in nearby rivers.
 Infants and young children were callously thrown into deep pit latrines, left to perish, while adults who dared to disobey orders and attempted to escape were met with bullets.
 On May 14, 2000, members of the ANC conducted a massacre resulting in 300 deaths in the village of Katogota in South Kivu.

 The war officially ended in 2003 with the signing of the Sun City Agreement, which aimed to establish a transitional government and promote peace and stability in the DRC.
 However, sporadic violence and conflicts in the region persisted even after the official end of the war.
-In an interview with Catholic charity Aid to the Church in Need, in 2024, the Vicar Geneal of the Archdiocese of Bukavu, Floribert Bashimbe, lamented that "for 30 years, we have been in a cycle of violence and eternal new beginnings.
+In an interview with Catholic charity Aid to the Church in Need, in 2024, the Vicar General of the Archdiocese of Bukavu, Floribert Bashimbe, lamented that "for 30 years, we have been in a cycle of violence and eternal new beginnings.
 One knows when the war starts, but not when it will end".